sduclassroom/examaker/RHSA1/CH07/q02_Yer.md

-Which command is used for listening current process?
+Which command is used for listing current process?
 + ps
 * kill
 * chown